 Positano by night

-Sunset confers light and reflections worthy of an expressionist painting: stop and enjoy the scene, maybe while relishing an aperitif in one of the cafés of Marina Grande.
+Sunset confers light and reflections worthy of an expressionist painting: stop and enjoy the scene, perhaps while relishing an aperitif in one of the cafés of Marina Grande.
 At night the town resembles a nineteenth century crib scene.
 Everything is ready for an unforgettable dinner in one of the many restaurants looking onto the sea to taste the specialities of the region, to delight in the gastronomy of Positano, rich and imaginative, with recipes belonging to the traditions of the sea and the land.
-And if you still have some energy, you can stay until late at one of the many bars, while Music on the Rocks is perfect for dancing until dawn.
+And if you still have some energy, you can stay until late at one of the many bars or dance till dawn at Music on the Rocks.